 The NVN is a coalition of organizations and individuals dedicated to educating the nation on the Japanese American World War II experience.
-NVN led a national capaign in 2009 to award the Congressional Gold Medal to the 100th Infantry, 442nd RCT and MIS.
-NVN is consulting with the Congressional Gold Medal National Academic Advisory Council, a body organized for this project, which is scheduled for completion in 2016.
+NVN led a national campaign to award the Congressional Gold Medal to the 100th Infantry, 442nd RCT and MIS.

 A grassroots organization dedicated to preserving, educating and sharing the story of World War II-era incarceration of Japanese Americans in order to deepen understanding of American history and inspire action for equality.

 The Friends of Minidoka engages in and supports education, research and historic preservation of the WWII incarceration experience.
 We strive to pass on the history, legacy, and lessons of civil liberties through transforming and inspiring experiences for the general public and those with personal and familial ties to Minidoka.

 The annual pilgrimage to the Minidoka National Historic Site in Idaho strives to honor the generations that were involuntarily sent to Minidoka by sharing stories of their imprisonment with the younger generation and others unfamiliar with the story so that in the future due process of the law will be demanded so no single group is targeted again.